DOI-USGS/hyswap/docs/source/examples/streamflow_duration_hydrograph_examples.rst

 Streamflow Duration Hydrographs
 -------------------------------

-These examples show how a streamflow hydrograph can be constructed by fetching historical streamflow data from NWIS using `dataretrieval`, and then calculating daily percentiles of streamflow for each day of the year.
+These examples show how a streamflow hydrograph can be constructed by fetching historical streamflow data from a single NWIS gage using `dataretrieval`, calculating daily percentiles of streamflow for each day of the year for the year 2022, and plotting these data using the `hyswap` function :obj:`hyswap.plots.plot_duration_hydrograph`.
-The resulting hydrographs show the streamflow values for all of 2022 plotted on top of the historical percentiles which are shown as shaded regions.

 Calculating Percentiles Using `hyswap`